 Nonschool organizations, groups or individuals - those entities that are not part of the school program, school-sponsored activities, or organized pursuant to the Pennsylvania School Code or Board policy.
-When employees or Board members act on behalf of a nonschool organization or group, or on their own behalf, this policy applies to them.
-Students are governed by a separate and distinct Board policy regarding student expression and distribution and posting of materials.
+When employees, students or Board members act on behalf of a nonschool organization or group, or on their own behalf, this policy applies to them.

 Nonschool materials - any printed or written materials prepared by nonschool organizations, groups or individuals for posting or general distribution which are not prepared as a part of the curricular or approved extracurricular programs of the district.
-This includes such things as fliers, invitations, announcements, pamphlets, posters, Internet bulletin boards, nonschool organization websites and the like.
+This includes such things as fliers, invitations, announcements, pamphlets, posters, Internet bulletin boards, nonschool organization web sites and the like.

 Distribution - handing nonschool written materials to others on school property or during school-sponsored events; placing upon desks, tables, on or in lockers; or engaging in any other manner of delivery of nonschool written materials to others while on school property or during school functions.
-When email, text messaging or other technological delivery is used as a means of distributing or accessing nonschool written materials via use of school equipment or while on school property or at school functions, it shall be governed by this policy.
+When e-mail, text messaging or other technological delivery is used as a means of distributing or accessing nonschool written materials via use of school equipment or while on school property or at school functions, it shall be governed by this policy.

-Posting - publicly displaying nonschool written materials on school property or at school-sponsored events, including but not limited to affixing such materials to walls, doors, bulletin boards, easels, the outside of lockers, on district-sponsored websites, through other district-owned technology and the like.
+Posting - publicly displaying nonschool written materials on school property or at school-sponsored events, including but not limited to affixing such materials to walls, doors, bulletin boards, easels, the outside of lockers, on district-sponsored web sites, through other district-owned technology and the like.

-Prohibited activities and materials - activities and materials which:
+Prohibited activities and materials - activities and materials which are:

-1. Are libelous, defamatory, obscene, lewd, vulgar, or profane.
+1. Libelous, defamatory, obscene, lewd, vulgar, or profane.